marknelsonengineer/empire/API_DESIGN.md

 ## API & ADT Designs

-In the Abstract Data Type (ADT) and Application Programming Interface (API) design, we will document the *relevant* members and methods, but not *all* of them as we would in the implementation design.
+In the Abstract Data Type (ADT) and Application Programming Interface (API) design, we will document the defining characteristics... the soul of the class... and document *relevant* members and methods, but not *all* of them as we would in the implementation.

-The Singleton will highlight the differences between an ADT design and an implementation.
+The Singleton highlights the differences between an ADT design and an implementation.

 ### Singleton